-None of the above has received any remuneration directly from the Fund in relation to these services and they are remunerated out of the Management Fee.
+None of the above has received any remuneration directly from the Fund in relation to these services and they are remunerated out of the management fee payable to the Investment Manager.
 To the extent there is a shortfall to these expenses, they will be paid by the Investment Manager.
+If the Investment Manager does not pay these fees, then the RE will take these fees from the Fund.